Adopt

 Story

 You can fill out an adoption application online on our official website.*** Check Out My Video Album Below! *** Max is a big mush who will brighten your life with his smiles and big paws.
 He's a sweet guy who's eager to please.
 With medium energy, he enjoys a day full of attention from his people, and many naps.
 He’s good with female dogs - he’d adore having a lady Pyr in his furever home!
 He knows "sit" and is more than willing to do so at your command - just watch his videos!
 Max is a very smart pup and a little training will go a long way to making him the perfect Pyr companion.
 Max is housebroken and learning to walk on leash.
 This pup is good-natured and happy to oblige your commands, but having treats on hand will make him sit faster.
 He prefers to be inside, and is a cuddle-bug who will hang on your every word.
 He’s a breeze to groom, as he loves being brushed (it’s just more attention, after all!).
 Max’s ideal home will be in a quieter setting, have a 6-foot fence, a female Pyr to pal around with, and strong, loving leadership from people who are experienced in working with large, intelligent breeds - he needs a dog/Pyr-savvy human to provide him structure and routine.
 Fill out our online application below if you'd like us to arrange a meeting with Max!
-NGPR Pooch Profile Name: Max in CT Age: 4 yrs old as of February 2026 Color: White with tan markings Dew Claws: Yes, Single Estimated Adult Weight: 100 lbs Current Location: NGPR approved boarding in Colchester, CT Medical: Neutered, dewormed, negative for heartworm, up-to-date on vaccinations and currently on flea, tick and heartworm preventative.
+NGPR Pooch Profile Name: Max in CT Age: 4 yrs 1 mo old as of March 2026 Color: White with tan markings Dew Claws: Yes, Single Estimated Adult Weight: 100 lbs Current Location: NGPR approved boarding in Colchester, CT Medical: Neutered, dewormed, negative for heartworm, up-to-date on vaccinations and currently on flea, tick and heartworm preventative.
 This dog travels with an Interstate Health Certificate required by the USDA confirming that all the above criteria have been met.
 Housebroken: Yes Can Be Placed With: Female Dogs Fencing: Secure VISIBLE fencing is required; invisible fencing WILL NOT contain this breed.
 Fees: Adoption fees are determined on a sliding scale depending on age, location and transport.
 Transport costs are included in the adoption fee.
 Fees for dogs adopted locally start at $400 and can range up to $700 for puppies under six months.
 Puppies placed on spay/neuter contracts receive $100 back when the dog is spayed or neutered.
 Fees for senior dogs (7 or older) and foster dogs will be adjusted accordingly.
 More Information: Questions?
 The fastest way to learn more about a dog is to fill out our Adoption Application.
 If you call or e-mail you are reducing your chances of adopting this animal as we direct our time and energy to first serving those who apply.
 NYS Registered Non-Profit Rescue # RR102.
 National Great Pyrenees Rescue (NGPR) has been rescuing and adopting out Great Pyrenees since 2006.
 Our relationship doesn’t end with adoption, as we continue to support adopters throughout the lifetime of their dog.
 Our goal is to assess every application on its own merits.
 Key considerations are: 1) the experience of the applicant with large breed dogs 2) children in the household or regularly visiting the household are ready for a large-breed dog who is a guardian by nature and 3) the sex of other dogs currently residing in the household to avoid same-sex aggression issues.
 For puppies under six months old, the applicant’s ability to socialize the puppy with older dogs is a priority.
-February 2, 2026, 11:52 am
+March 7, 2026, 10:15 am

 We'll also keep you updated on Krissa in KY - Loves Toys!'s adoption status with email updates.